Lesko uprising: Uprising

 Organizers of the uprising included Piotr Madej, Stanislaw Lenkiewicz, Wladyslaw Nowicki, Mikolaj Malecki, Stanislaw Drozd, Antoni Paclawski and Iwan Bucio.
 The peasants were armed with axes, pickaxes, rakes and scythes.
 They were faced by reinforced police units, as well as soldiers of the Polish Army garrison in Przemyśl.
-The frst clash took place at Brzegi Dolne on June 23 after which several arrests took place.
+The first clash took place at Brzegi Dolne on June 23 after which several arrests took place.

 In the following days, clashes took place at several other villages.
 At Lobozew, some 2,000 peasants fought the police and the soldiers, with five casualties.
 Urged by the police to disperse, the peasants stated that they would go home only if police units were withdrawn from Lobozow.
 As the situation did not improve, the starosta of Lesko informed the Voivode of Lwow Voivodeship to ask him for help.
 As a result, Polish Army sent the 2nd Regiment of Podhale Rifles from Sanok, mounted and foot police units from Przemysl, Sambor, Sanok and Mosty Wielkie, as well as a squadron of Polish Airforce.

 The uprising spread to villages from the counties of Dobromil, Sanok and Turka.
 Armed peasants fought four skirmishes with police and soldiers near the villages of Lobozew, Telesnica Oszwarowa and Bobrka.
-Since the government forces were armed with machine guns, the insurgents withdrew southwards in the sparsely-populated hills.
+Since the government forces were armed with machine guns, the insurgents withdrew southwards in the sparsely populated hills.
 They were followed by the army units, which pacified the peasants.